 Catholic Faith in Action was officially launched on February 12 at St Augustine’s College, Cairns.
 All Year 11 students and staff across the Diocese converged at the College for a day of input and discussion from priest and acclaimed author, lecturer and film critic, Fr Richard Leonard, SJ.

-The components of the new program include scripture, Catholic social teaching, Catholic worldview, other religious experiences, worldviews and Indigenous spirituality, Catholic anthropology, ethics and morality, religious identity and culture, evangelisation and faith formation, prayer and worship, social justice and action.
+The components of the new program include scripture, Catholic social teaching, Catholic worldview, other religious experiences, worldviews and First Nations spirituality, Catholic anthropology, ethics and morality, religious identity and culture, evangelisation and faith formation, prayer and worship, social justice and action.

 Colleges will still offer elective courses of religious study, such as Study of Religion, Religion and Ethics and Certificate III/IV in Christian Ministry and Theology, which may contribute to a student’s QCE and ATAR.